Wolfgang-Garn/Supply-Chain-Analytics/chapter1.md

 key: 94bd77445e
 ```

-Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Have a look at the image that showed up in the viewer to the right.
+Which ones are associate with the core Management Science techniques?

 `@instructions`
+- Observation
-- Adventure
+- Problem Defintion
-- Action
+- Model construction
-- Animation
+- Solution
-- Comedy
+- Implementation

 `@hint`
-Have a look at the plot.
-Which color does the point with the lowest rating have?
+All steps are necessary for solving a Supply Chain Analytics challenges, but two of them are more related to techniques.

 `@pre_exercise_code`
 ```{r}